-A photo essay of the re-imagining of a simple bracelet and a quirky brooch into a pair of earrings.
+A photo essay of the re-imagining of a simple bracelet, quirky brooch and a couple of necklaces into a pair of earrings.

 In a little beach town called Torquay lives a gorgeous little workshop named Zeally and Cliff.
 I recently delivered a full-day workshop here and had a delightful day with the ladies who came to learn how to fix and re-create their old jewellery.

 Here’s what some of the students had to say about the workshop:

 “I learnt some great skills and Emma is a very lovely, relaxed and patient tutor and was generous in sharing her skills.
 A warm and cosy room” Sarah, Jan Juc.

 “Thought [it was] fantastic from start to finish, great, thoroughly enjoyed the day.
 Emma explained things really well…. it was great to be shown and then do it myself.
 I was also inspired by what everybody else was making.”
 Deb, Parkdale.

 Zeally and Cliff was a beautiful place to teach; the workshop room was sunny and open, and our host Kathryn is one of the loveliest people you’ll meet.
 If you’re in the area, I recommend checking them out!

 If you haven’t yet heard of Do Re Me it’s time to get with the program.
 The Craft Cubed festival program that is!
 Do Re Me has created a festival within a festival; ‘Share the Love’ is a celebration of all things crafty with a host of fantastic workshops and creative happenings.

 Last Saturday I hosted a bumper four-hour edition of The Treasury at Do Re Me headquarters in Elsternwick.
 Incorporating a shop and a workshop area, visiting Do Re Me on a grey winter’s afternoon is like walking into a rosewater-frosted cupcake that has just come out of the oven – all warm and tasty, and filled with sweetness and light!